ChrisMash/AlertPresenter/README.md

 Generate the documentation using the following command in the root of the project:
 `jazzy`

-Jazzy is also included in the automated tests.
+Jazzy execution is also included in the automated tests.

 ### Running automated tests